Stabilizer R\'enyi Entropy for Translation-Invariant Matrix Product States: Introduction

-In this paper, we first present a framework for computing the SRE in TIMPS, and derive analytical expressions for the SRE of several representative states, including spin-coherent product states, GHZ-like states, W states, and Dicke states, each of which plays a significant role in quantum information and quantum computation \cite{Cabello2002,Hillery1999,Fleischhaue2002,Prevedel2009,Bartschi2019}.
-To overcome the limitations of finite-size approaches discussed above, we extend our analysis to infinite MPS (iMPS).
-Existing algorithms for finite MPS, however, often suffer from numerical instability when directly applied to iMPS.
-To address this challenge, we introduce bond-DMRG, a stable and efficient method specifically designed to compute the SRE density for iMPS with high precision.
-Using this approach, we compute the SRE density of the ground state of the one-dimensional Ising model with state-of-the-art precision, and show that in this model, the SRE density indeed peaks at the critical point.
-We further explore the behavior of both local and non-local SRE densities across different ensembles of random iMPS.
-Finally, we study the mutual SRE (mSRE) as a measure of non-local magic.
-We prove that mSRE vanishes asymptotically for injective iMPS in the long-range limit, and demonstrate this in the Ising model, where the mSRE not only decays rapidly but also exhibits non-analytic behavior in its derivative at the critical point under unbroken $\mathbb{Z}_2$ symmetry.
+To answer the abovementioned questions, we develop a framework to compute the SRE in TIMPS, deriving analytical results for representative states such as spin-coherent, GHZ-like, W, and Dicke states \cite{Cabello2002,Hillery1999,Fleischhaue2002,Prevedel2009,Bartschi2019}.
+To overcome the limitations of finite-size methods, we extend the analysis to infinite MPS (iMPS) and introduce bond-DMRG, a stable algorithm for evaluating the SRE density with high precision.
+Applying this approach to the 1D Ising model, we show that the SRE density peaks at the critical point.
+We further explore the behavior of SRE and non-onsite SRE densities across different ensembles of random iMPS.
+Besides, we study the mutual SRE (mSRE) as a probe of long-range non-stabilizerness, proving that it vanishes for injective iMPS at long distances and demonstrate this in the Ising model, where the mSRE not only decays rapidly but also exhibits non-analytic behavior in its derivative at the critical point under unbroken $\mathbb{Z}_2$ symmetry.